Five Steps to Winning Your PEB Case

 Once you are placed into your service’s disability evaluation system, you will find yourself trying to navigate your way through a confusing maze of medical, legal, and administrative regulations.
 You may find yourself thinking “… Do I need to be part lawyer, part doctor, and part cryptographer figure this stuff out? ” Not to worry, this is where I can help.

 How do you know that I have the skill level and professional expertise needed to effectively represent you?
-Simple- look at the Client and Peer Review tab and you will see what judges, lawyers and clients nationwide think of me, as established by anonymous peer review.
-Then check out the video on the right-hand side of this page.
-You can’t buy those opinions, testimonials and ratings- you have to earn them.
+Simple- look at the Client and Peer Review tab and you will see what judges, lawyers, and clients nationwide think of me, as established by anonymous peer review.
+You can’t buy those opinions, testimonials, and ratings- you have to earn them.

 Step Two- Defining your Goals